-If your home ever gets struck by lightning, you will hear a very loud, powerful boom that might shake your entire house.
+If your home gets struck by lightning, you will hear a very loud, powerful boom that might shake your entire house.
 Many homes are built to withstand lightning strikes without succumbing to major damage.
-This is the purpose of lightning rods; lightning wants to get from the cloud to the ground as quickly as possible, and lightning rods facitlitate that journey, providing the fastest route.
+This is the purpose of lightning rods; lightning wants to get from the cloud to the ground as quickly as possible, and lightning rods facilitate that journey, providing the fastest route.

 Lightning can cause serious damage if it strikes your home.
 The risk of fire is very high; lightning commonly ignites flammable material in and outside of buildings.
 Strikes can cause fires directly, or materials can ignite when current passes through them and heats them to the point of ignition.
 If your home has gas piping, lightning strikes may damage valves, regulators, or appliance connectors, causing leakage of flammable gas.

 When a lightning charge travels through electrical wiring, it can cause an explosive surge.
 This may cause a fire and almost certainly will destroy the wires.
 The surge can also damage any appliances (particularly electronics like computers and entertainment centers) that are connected to the electrical system.
 Surge protectors can protect against small surges but are unlikely to prevent damage from a direct lightning strike.

 Damage can also be caused by the shock waves that lightning creates, which are audible like thunder.
 At close range, these waves can be destructive, causing structural degradation and cracking in concrete, brick, cinderblock, and stone.
 Brick and stone chimneys are particularly susceptible to lightning damage.
 Shock waves can also fracture objects and create shrapnel, flying debris that can be propelled at dangerous speeds around structures.

 What should I do if lightning strikes my home?